wp-plugins/ik-facebook/readme.txt

 OK, so here's the deal:

 Your Facebook Feed needs to come from a Publicly Accessible Facebook page.
-If your page is Private, if its a Personal Profile and not a Page, or if you have an Age Limit set that thus requires the user to login, the plugin won't be able to display the feed data (it will instead just display the page title, like button, and profile pic - even that can be dependent upon your settings.)
+If your page is Private, if it’s a Personal Profile and not a Page, or if you have an Age Limit set that thus requires the user to login, the plugin won't be able to display the feed data (it will instead just display the page title, like button, and profile pic - even that can be dependent upon your settings.)

 Here's how to test if your page is Public or Private: